cksystemsteaching/selfie/README.md

 ./selfie -c selfie.c
 ```

-with the only difference that `./selfie` is machine code of the computer on which you run selfie whereas the occurrence of `selfie.c` before `-c` in `selfie.c -c selfie.c` represents RISC-U code compiled from `selfie.c` and then executed by mipster.
+with the only difference that `./selfie` is machine code of the computer on which you run selfie whereas the occurrence of `selfie.c` before `-c` in `selfie.c -c selfie.c` represents RISC-U code compiled from `selfie.c` that is then executed by `mipster`.

 How about repeating that pattern?
 Can we do that?
 Yes, of course, try: